mneuronico/multi-agent-system-library/README.md

 )
 ```

 -   **`telegram_token`**: The token given by Telegram's `BotFather` after successful bot creation through the Telegram platform.
 This lets the library connect with a specific bot to send and receive messages.
+If this is not provided in the function call, the manager will look for `telegram_token` in its API keys.
+If it's not there, it will throw an error.
 -   **`component_name`**: Optional string defining which component should be executed when receiving a user message.
 If not set, this defaults to the latest or default automation defined, just like `manager.run()`.
 -   **`verbose`**: Optional boolean, defines whether the system will run in verbose mode or not (defaults to False).
 -   **`on_complete`**: Optional callable, function that will be called when completing execution after a specific user message.